Home » Repayment » Student Loan Forgiveness » Consolidation of FFEL Federal Loans for Public Service Student Loan Forgiveness

 Affiliate Disclosure and Integrity Pledge

-Fortunately, recent changes made by the Department of Education now allow borrowers to count their time before and after consolidation towards the required ten years of service.
+Fortunately, temporary changes made by the Department of Education allowed borrowers to count their time before and after consolidation towards the required ten years of service.
+Sadly, this temporary measure is now over — kind of.

-The New Rules for Getting FFEL Loans to Qualify for Public Service Loan Forgiveness
+The Expired Temporary Rules for Getting FFEL Loans to Qualify for Public Service Loan Forgiveness

 FFEL Loan Example